ritvikmath/jekyll-now/_posts/2018-1-28-FriendsOfFriends.md

 So, we find that **the average number of friends you have is strictly smaller than the average number of friends that your friends have**.
 (For those wondering, $$\sigma^2 > 0$$ since not everyone in the world has the same number of friends)

 If you're still here, then we should talk because you are my kind of person :)

+# But Don't Stress It!

+So, your friends have more friends than you.
+Who cares!
+Quality over quantity right?
+Find yourself a real tight knit batch of buds and let your worries melt away.

 **Thanks for reading and please leave comments below!**